Bank of the West Classic Savings Account 2021 Review

 Save on Your Home Equity Line of Credit with Automatic Payments

 If you have a home equity line of credit from Bank of the West, you can use your Classic Savings Account to save even more money.

 If you sign up for automatic loan payments from your savings account, your HELOC’s interest rate will be reduced by 0.25%.

-Depending on your HELOC balance, that can be
+Depending on your HELOC balance, that can be a huge savings.

 The automatic payment will count towards the six transactions per statement limit.
 Keep that in mind when using your account to avoid paying unnecessary fees.